DHTMLX/docs-todolist/docs/guides/loading_data.md

 }
 ~~~

-To be able to load and operate the data in your project, include the file on the page:
+Include the file on the page so the project can use the data:

 ~~~html title="index.html"
 <script src="../data.js"></script>
 ~~~

-And apply the object destructuring:
+Apply the object destructuring to access the data sets:

 ~~~js title="index.js"
 const { tasks, users, projects, priorities } = getData();
 ~~~

-## Loading from local source
+## Load from a local source

-### Loading data on initialization
+### Load data on initialization

-You can load [a predefined data](guides/loading_data.md#preparing-data-to-load) into To Do List on the initialization stage in the following way:
+Load [predefined data](guides/loading_data.md#prepare-data-to-load) into the To Do List on the initialization stage.
+The example below passes data through configuration properties:

 ~~~js {2,5-8} title="index.js"
 const { ToDo } = todo;